-MA Degree Requirements in Jewish Gender and Women's Studies
+Requirements for the MA in Jewish Gender and Women's Studies

-In addition to prerequisite courses and language courses required of all students in The Graduate School, 30 graduate credits are required as follows:
+In addition to prerequisite courses and language courses required of all students in Gershon Kekst Graduate School, 30 graduate credits are required as follows:

 Note: For cross-listed courses taken to fulfill the 12 credits of elective JGWS courses, where a syllabus is not fully dedicated to a women's or gender studies approach, students are expected to fulfill their assignments and papers by choosing gender and women's studies themes, and to submit them to the JGWS program advisor as part of the approval process.